sergeballif/sergeballif.github.io/_posts/2014-07-19-introducing-notepad.md

 ---
 layout: post
-title: "Introducing Notepad"
+title: Introducing Notepad
-description:
+description: null
-headline:
+headline: null
-modified: 2014-07-19
+modified: {}
 category: personal
 tags: []
 imagefeature: cover1.jpg
 comments: true
-mathjax:
+mathjax: null
+published: false
 ---

 Notepad is a Jekyll theme which is very simple, clean and beautiful.
 This theme is good for any blog.